 Introduction

 On July 4, 2025, the One Big Beautiful Bill Act (OBBB) permanently changed the tax planning landscape for real estate investors.
-The law restored 100% bonus depreciation for property placed in service on or after January 20, 2025, eliminating the TCJA phase-out schedule that would have reduced the deduction to 0% by 2027.
+The law restored 100% bonus depreciation for property placed in service on or after January 19, 2025.
+The TCJA phase-down is still in effect.
+If a taxpayer acquired a property before January 19, 2025, and places it into service after January 19, 2025 in 2025 or 2026, they will experience 40% bonus depreciation and 20% bonus depreciation, respectively.

 For real estate investors in 2026, that means the ability to deduct 100% of qualifying asset costs in year one instead of spreading them over 5 to 39 years.
 The catch: the building structure itself doesn't qualify.